damoncaliber/Thabang/README.md

 * My Data Analysis toolkit includes Excel, SQL, Python, Tableau, Power BI and R Programming Language.

-* I am pursuing a Bachelor's degree in Mathematical Sciences at the University of South Africa and I am currently in my final year of study.
+* I am pursuing a Bachelor's degree in Mathematical Sciences, majoring in Mathematics & Computer Sciences at the University of South Africa and I am currently in my final year of study.

 * When I'm not analyzing data, I read, design clothes, exercise, paint and play billiards.